 • Outside Storage: If you are storing your vehicle outside (say under a carport), then you once again need to make sure that your your vehicle is COMPLETELY CLEAN AND DRY before putting on the car cover.
 The kind of cover will really matter in this situation.
 Make sure you buy a good quality breathable car cover that keeps moisture out.
 The car cover should be water proof (remember…nothing is ever 100% water proof when it comes to mother nature) and be securely attached to avoid heavy winds blowing it off or causing it to tear.

 • Wash your vehicle and have the interior of your vehicle cleaned out and vacuumed prior to leaving.

 • Have your homewatch company to do a visual check of your garage to look for signs of ceiling leaks, water intrusion, and pest or rodent issues.

 • Have your homewatch company do a visual check of your vehicle (flat tires, visible signs of mold, functioning battery maintainer, etc.).

-• Have your homewatch company visit your home a minimum of every 2 weeks.
+• Have your homewatch company visit your home a minimum of every 2 weeks (twice per month).
 One visit per month is not recommended.
 A lot can happen in a vacant property in 30 days.

 If you enjoyed reading this blog and found it beneficial, please feel free to share it with others. – Carl